 Longitudinal ridging is found on the nails in the shape of vertical marks or lines running from the base of the fingernail to the top.
-The ridges are raised lines which can be caused by a number of factors.
+The ridges are raised lines that can be caused by a number of factors.
 Most people will have a couple of these lines even if they are perfectly healthy.

 Is longitudinal ridging indicative of a health issue?